-Although grid-based fluid solvers are often preferred in the graphics community, other numerical schemes including finite volume [21], [22] and finite element methods [23] have also been used in many specific graphics applications.
+Although grid-based fluid solvers are often preferred in the graphics community, other numerical schemes including finite volume [20], [21] and finite element methods [22] have also been used in many specific graphics applications.
 Some researchers have also exploited the viewing information in fluid simulations.
-Until recently, there have been mainly two types of approaches: (a) octree and adaptive mesh refinement methods [24], [25], which use non-uniform meshes to distinguish different levels of details for the fluids; and (b) multi-grid methods [8], [10], [26], which use multiple layers of meshes to represent fluid motions at different length scales.
-The idea of multi-grid simulations has also been adopted in the framework of smoothed-particle hydrodynamics to accelerate fluid simulation [27].
-In a wider context, it is also noted that [28] presented a view-dependent multiscale simulation framework for fire simulations.
+Until recently, there have been mainly two types of approaches: 1) octree [23], adaptive mesh refinement (AMR) [24] and mesh coupling [25] methods, which use nonuniform meshes to distinguish different levels of details for the fluids; and 2) multigrid methods [7], [9], [26], which use multiple layers of meshes to represent fluid motions at different length scales.
+The idea of multigrid simulations has also been adopted in the framework of smoothed-particle hydrodynamics to accelerate fluid simulation [27].
+In a wider context, it is also noted that Horvath and Geiger [28] presented a viewdependent multiscale simulation framework for fire simulations, and for accelerating sea-wave simulations [29], the viewing information is used to adaptively determined the surface mesh and to filter out invisible wave lengths.